OSGeo/OSGeoLive-doc/standards/fe_overview.rst

 ..
 Writing Tip:
   1 paragraph or 2 defining what the standard is.

-The OGC® Filter Encoding Standard (FE) defines an XML encoding for expressing filters in spatial queries in order to select a subset of features based upon specific attributes.
+The OGC® Filter Encoding Standard (FE) defines an XML encoding for expressing filters for spatial queries in order to select a subset of features based upon specific attributes.
 (http://www.opengeospatial.org/standards/filter)

 .. image:: images/standards/fe.jpg